Mapungubwe National Park: Vegetation

 The numerous habitat types have resulted in high species diversity.

 There are at least 24 Acacia species and 8 Commiphora species, amongst others.
 Other vegetation of the area is a typically short fairly dense growth of shrubby Mopane trees, generally associated with a number of other trees and shrubs and a somewhat sparse and tufted grassveld.
 The riparian fringe of the Limpopo is of prime importance from the point of view of conservation.
 It is a dense vegetation community with a closed canopy which occurs in the rich alluvial deposits along the river.

 The most striking trees in this community fever trees, ana trees, leadwoods, fig trees and acacias.
 Extensive patches of this vegetation have been cleared for cultivation elsewhere along the length of the Limpopo River.
 The Limpopo floodplain has allowed some trees to grow to massive sizes.
 Nyala berry trees and ana trees can get particularly big.

 There are also some very large baobabs in the park, with one specimen having a circumference of 31 m.

 Birds

-387 bird species have been recorded in Mapungubwe National Park and over 400 species occur in the region.

-There is a high density of Verreaux's (black) eagle in this craggy landscape and other raptors are also prominent.

-Particularly enticing is an abundance of cuckoo species in summer with up to eleven species being found, including the rarer common and thick-billed cuckoos.